AndersonShelby/Deskify/README.md

 > Note: This project is independent from the "Deskify" project for Android's Termux and serves a different purpose.
 While the other project focuses on getting Linux distributions on Android, this one is focused on configuring and automating desktop environments for Linux systems.

+> Note: This project is still under development, I will bring new news soon.

 ---